 The most successful changes to your space take into account the things you cannot change.

 There are only a few things that cannot be changed, but they are all fundamental and your design needs to take the best advantage of them.
-It is our belief that putting the right things in the right places is generally not any more expensive than putting the wrong things in the wrong places, but the costs of getting them wrong are dramatic.

 Where you enter a site is one of the most fundamental considerations of architecture and it is really important to understand how the access to your site and the entrance to your home set up an entire choreography or journey.
 Think of it as the opening scene of a play or the first page of a book.